kwonus/Quelle-Obsolete/README.md

 NOTE ([p q] r s) == (p q r s) ...
 Therefore delete/ignore square-braces within parens

-CHANGE - to ~ for negation (doumenttation implications)

 We will also add the & symbol to allow matching upon a single token (like PN and stem).
 For parsing purposes spaces WILL NOT be allowed around the &.
 Example:
 /pronoun#2PS/&/BOV/ #run&/v/